-The Board provides life insurance, dental and health care benefits to employees on long-term disability leave.
+The Board provides life insurance, dental and health care benefits to employees on long-term disability leave to employees who are not yet members of an EHLT.
 The Board is responsible for the payment of life insurance premiums and the costs of health care benefits under this plan.
 The Board provides these benefits through an unfunded defined benefit plan.
 The costs of salary compensation paid to employees on long-term disability leave are fully insured and not included in this plan.